shin1m/xemmai/doc/GarbageCollection.md

 ## Frequency of Cycle Collection

-Cycle collection only runs every certain epochs.
+The cycle collection runs only when an increased number of live objects has exceeded a certain threshold.

-The list of root candidates is represented by an intrusive single linked list.
+The key point is that the list of root candidates is represented by an intrusive doubly linked list.

-So the overflow of the list does not have to be cared about even if cycle collections are skipped.
+This avoids the overflow of the list.
+And this also allows the decrement phase removing objects from the list and freeing them immediately when their reference counts have reached to zero.

+Therefore, the cycle collection can be skipped as long as the number of live objects does not increase.

+## Scanning Object Graphs

+Scanning object graphs is done non-recursively.

 ## Increment Operation